abosadiq/MovieViewer/README.md

 The following **optional** features are implemented:

-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
+- [x] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the navigation bar.
+- [x] Customize the navigation bar.

 The following **additional** features are implemented:

 - [x] List anything else that you can get done to improve the app functionality!
+- [x] added up coming moives and populars!
+- [x] added up coming moives and populars!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. added up coming moives and populars
-2. the nav bar title changes to popuar, now playing, top rated, and up coming when you select them.
+1.
+2.

 ## Video Walkthrough